StrixGoldhorn/strixgoldhorn.github.io/README.md

 [Lorenz Beam simulation](LorenzBeam/index.html)

+Extremely basic "simulation" of the Lorenz beam approach system.
+Might revisit to improve the logic behind the amplitude of the sound generated.

 Done with p5js.

-First version created June - October 2023.
+First version created November 2023.

 <br/><br/><br/>